jxy-s/herpaderping/README.md

 I control this file access now.
 Meaning, I may hold this handle open and prevent others from accessing the file.
-While this isn't horrible for the kernel callback.
-It means any downstream logic that that makes the assumption they can open the file with read access, will be broken.
-Well, it would have already been given I've overwritten the file content.
-And the kernel callback is boned too, since reading directly from the file using that [FILE_OBJECT][msdn.FILE_OBJECT] will just read up the wrong data.
+While this isn't horrible for the kernel callback, it means any downstream logic that that makes the assumption they can open the file with read access will be broken.
+Well, such logic would have already been broken, given that I've overwritten the file content.
+And the kernel callback is boned too, since reading directly from the file using that [FILE_OBJECT][msdn.FILE_OBJECT] will just read the wrong data.

 ##### But wait, there's more...
-This also means if I try to execute that process again.
-It does not work; I get a sharing violation.
+This also means if I try to execute that process again, it does not work!
+I get a sharing violation.
 From user mode, without access to that original target file handle, no one may conventionally execute the process.

 ## Background and Motivation
-When designing products for securing Windows platforms.
-Many engineers in this field (myself included) have fallen on preconceived notions with respect to how the OS will handle data.
+When designing products for securing Windows platforms, many engineers in this field (myself included) have fallen on preconceived notions with respect to how the OS will handle data.
 In this scenario, some might expect the file on disk to remain "locked" when the process is created.
 You can't delete the file.